chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

   - In particular, that means that all arrays can use methods like `forEach`, `map`, `includes`, as well as all the other methods defined on `Array.prototype`:

-- The methods that use this syntax: `Array.prototype.method` are the **instance** methods for the Array type.
+- The methods that use this syntax: `Array.prototype.method` are the **instance** methods for the Array constructor / type.

   ```js
   > numbers.map(number => number * number);